MalalaFundDev/malala-contentful-ui/README.md

 Then import:

-`import {CollapseCard, Sortable, EditorField, ImageField} from "malala-contentful-ui";`
+`import {CollapseCard, Sortable, EditorField, ImageField, FieldSet} from "malala-contentful-ui";`